 This is a critical time to take action on climate change.
 And it can be done.

-But individually we can each make greener daily decisions and actions that collectively will affect the planet for good – from the way we travel to what we buy and eat.
+But individually, we can also each make greener daily decisions and take actions that collectively will affect the planet for good – from the way we travel to what we buy and eat.